soveng/soveng.github.io/bitcoin.md

 		</header>
 		<p>
 		Do you love Bitcoin, and what it represents?
 Do you enjoy the crazyness of nostr?
-Do you need an excuse to get away for two months, hiding out on a remote island with some <s>crazy people</s> technically versed optimists that want to fix the money, and fix the web?
+Do you need an excuse to get away for eight weeks, hiding out on a remote island with some <s>crazy people</s> technically versed optimists that want to fix the money, and fix the web?
 Well... what are you waiting for?